AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 * [Billing details](#billing-details)
 * [Campaign details](#campaign-details)
-* Report run date under [Report details](#report-details) section

 #### Report details for Attribution reports {#report-details-attribution}

+**Report run date**

+>[!IMPORTANT]
+>
+> For attribution reports, the report run date must be a future date, and must occur at least one day after the end date of your report date range plus the full duration of the defined lookback window.
+> **Report run date ≥ report end date + lookback window + 1**
+>
+> For example, if your report date range ends on June 15 and the lookback window is 14 days, the report run date is June 30 or later.

+In the **[!UICONTROL Report details]** section, choose the date on which the report should run.
+Select **[!UICONTROL Report run date]** and choose your preferred date from the calendar.

+**Report type**

 As an advertiser, you can select **[!UICONTROL Attribution]** as a report type in addition to **[!UICONTROL Campaign summary]**.
-When you choose the Attribution report, your results will include both standard Campaign Summary metrics and detailed Attribution analysis, providing a comprehensive view of campaign performance and user conversion paths.
+When you choose the Attribution report, your results include both standard Campaign Summary metrics and detailed Attribution analysis, providing a comprehensive view of campaign performance.

 ![The Create measurement report screen highlighting both the Campaign summary and Attribution report types selected.](/help/assets/collaborate/measure/attribution-report-type.png)